Geography of Washington, D.C.: Alexandria

 The land from Virginia was eventually returned to the state in 1846, effective 1847.
 This land in Virginia makes up the modern area of Arlington County and the old part of Alexandria, Virginia, both of which are Washington, D.C. suburbs.
-Arlington National Cemetery and The Pentagon are both located in Arlington.
+Arlington National Cemetery and The Pentagon are both located in Arlington, though the Pentagon has a Washington DC mailing address.
 Between 1790 and 1846, Alexandria was referred to as Alexandria, D.C.

 Georgetown

-Georgetown was originally part of Maryland and was the only significant population in the area that would became part of Washington, D.C. when the federal city was first created but which remained an independent city then referred to as Georgetown, D.C., until 1871 when it was merged with Washington City and Washington County, completing the process of Washington and the District of Columbia occupying the same geographic borders.
+Georgetown was originally part of Maryland and was the only significant population in the area that would become part of Washington, D.C. when the federal city was first created but which remained an independent city then referred to as Georgetown, D.C., until 1871 when it was merged with Washington City and Washington County, completing the process of Washington and the District of Columbia occupying the same geographic borders.

 McMillan plan

 The monumental core of the city includes the National Mall and many key federal buildings, monuments, and museums, including the Lincoln Memorial, Washington Monument, and the National Air and Space Museum.
 Its layout is based on that proposed by the McMillan Commission report in 1901.